-Please find enclosed redacted copies of the two documents in question.
+Please find enclosed the redacted copy of the document in question.

 Concerning point 2 of your request "list of meetings", as we have already informed you, the Commission does not hold such lists of meetings for officials below Director-General level.
 Notwithstanding, information on the meetings with the participation of the Commissioner or his Cabinet, or our Director-General is available in the public domain: